Loop inversion

 In computer science, loop inversion is a compiler optimization and loop transformation in which a while loop is replaced by an if block containing a do..while loop.
 When used correctly, it may improve performance due to instruction pipelining or avoiding jump instructions to reduce branch mis-prediction.

+In a while loop (indefinite iteration), the condition must be tested for each iteration.
+When the test fails, the loop is exited.
+By putting the test at the end of the loop body, loop inversion avoids any jumps at the end of the final iteration.